jenkinsci/startup-trigger-plugin/README.md

 ```
 LABEL_A && LABEL_B
 ```
 This plugin will trigger builds when any node matching this/these labels is started.
+This includes when the master is restarted, as each matching node reconnects the job will be re-executed.
 ### Quiet period
-Default to zero, allows you to specify the [Quiet Period](https://jenkins.io/blog/2010/08/11/quiet-period-feature/) before scheduling the job.
+Defaults to zero, allows you to specify the [Quiet Period](https://jenkins.io/blog/2010/08/11/quiet-period-feature/) before scheduling the job.
 ## Advanced Configuration
 ### Node parameter name
 The parameter name for Startup Trigger to use when specifying which node to run on.
 Useful if the default NodeLabelParameter value is a label and you want to run the job on the node that triggered the job's execution.